fscm/packer-vagrant-debian/jessie/README.md

-# Debian Jessie Image
+# Debian Jessie Box

-Packer templates to build a Vagrant debian Jessie image.
+Packer templates to build a Vagrant Debian Jessie box.

 ## Synopsis

-This script will create a Vagrant image with a minimum installation of Debian Jessie.
+This script will create a Vagrant box with a minimum installation of Debian Jessie.

 ## Getting Started